Wall Street bombing: Investigations

 One Galleanist in particular, Italian anarchist Mario Buda (1884–1963), an associate of Sacco and Vanzetti and the owner of a car which led to the arrest of the latter for a separate robbery and murder, is alleged by some historians, including Paul Avrich, to be the man most likely to have planted the bomb.
 Avrich and other historians theorize that Buda acted in revenge for the arrest and indictment of Sacco and Vanzetti.
 Buda's involvement as the Wall Street bombmaker was confirmed by statements made by his nephew Frank Maffi and fellow anarchist Charles Poggi, who interviewed Buda in Savignano sul Rubicone, Italy, in 1955.
 Buda (at that time known by the alias of Mike Boda) had eluded authorities at the time of the Sacco and Vanzetti arrests, was experienced in the use of dynamite and other explosives, was known to use sash weights as shrapnel in his time bombs, and is believed to have constructed several of the largest package bombs for the Galleanists.
-These included the Milwaukee Police Department bombing, which was a large black powder bomb that killed nine policemen in Milwaukee, Wisconsin, the time of the bombing, but he was neither arrested nor questioned by police.
+These included the Milwaukee Police Department bombing, which was a large black powder bomb that killed nine policemen in Milwaukee, Wisconsin.
+However, he was neither arrested nor questioned by police.

 After leaving New York, Buda resumed the use of his real name in order to secure a passport from the Italian vice-consul, then promptly sailed for Naples.
 By November, he was back in his native Italy, never to return to the United States.
 Galleanists still in the U.S. continued the bombing and assassination campaign for another 12 years, culminating in a 1932 bomb attack targeting Webster Thayer, the presiding judge in the Sacco and Vanzetti trial.
 Thayer, who survived the ensuing blast that destroyed his house and injured his wife and housekeeper, moved his residence to his club for the last year and a half of his life, where he was guarded 24 hours a day.

 In media

-The bombing has inspired several books, notably The Day Wall Street Exploded, by Beverly Gage, The Death Instinct, by Jed Rubenfeld, and Buda's Wagon: A Brief History of the Car Bomb (2007) by Mike Davis.
+The bombing has inspired several books, notably The Day Wall Street Exploded by Beverly Gage and The Death Instinct (2010) by Jed Rubenfeld.

-Upton Sinclair writes about this event in the book Oil!, chapter 11, section 9, second and third paragraphs.
+Upton Sinclair writes about this event in the 1927 book Oil!
 He argues that there was no conspiracy, rather the bombing was negligence from a truck driver carrying hazardous material who ignored the rules for their safe transport.

 The bombing is the subject of the PBS series American Experience episode "The Bombing of Wall Street", broadcast in February 2018.

-The bombing was in the closing scene of the 2012 film No God, No Master.
+Additionally, the bombing is depicted in the 2012 period thriller film No God, No Master.

-In 2019, Black Metal band Outer Darkness released a song, "Whiskered Men With Bombs," about the incident.